 A course involving the study of basic pianistic skills required to function as an accompanist for solo and ensemble situations.
 Special units will be devoted to vocal coaching, improvisational skills, and worship accompaniment.
 Required for piano performance majors.
-Offered periodically.
+Offered Fall, even-numbered years.
 Prerequisite: Completion of Level VI Piano Requirements.